umee-network/testnets/networks/umee-alpha-mainnet-3/README.md

 CREATE_VALIDATOR_WALLET=wallet
 ```
 ### Create validator:
-If you already submit gentx and was chosen as a genesis validator you may skip this step.
+If you have already submitted gentx and you were chosen as a genesis validator you may skip this step.
 ```bash
 $CREATE_VALIDATOR_BIN tx staking create-validator \
   --amount="$CREATE_VALIDATOR_AMOUNT""$CREATE_VALIDATOR_DENOM" \